-Grapes, a long season crop, are often ignored in home gardens, and yet are one of the most widely produced fruits in the world—as well as beautifully ornamental plants.
+Grapes are often ignored in home gardens, and yet are one of the most widely produced fruit in the world—as well as beautifully ornamental plants.
 We have plenty of tips for growing grapes in your own backyard.

 There are three different types of grapes: American (V. labrusca), European (V. viniferia), and North American native Muscadine (V. rotundifolia).
 American grapes are the most cold-hardy, while European grapes, usually more for wine than the table, do well in warm, dry, Mediterranean type zones.
 Hybrids are available.
 Thick skinned Muscadines thrive in the South.